heera/requent/README.md

     "sheikhheera/requent": "1.0.*"

+> If you are on version `>=5.5` then you are all done, no need to add service provider or alias in `config\app`.
+So you can simply skip the following steps.

 This will install the package.
 Now add the following entry in your `config/app.php` file inside the `providers` section:

     Requent\RequentServiceProvider::class